These are some principles of our R&D program.

 Follow the physics.
 This could also be expressed as extreme realism, distinguishing between a convenient rule-of-thumb and an immutable law of nature.
 We strive to understand the difference between what hasn’t been done and what cannot be done.

-- As an example, chemical-combustion rockets can’t avoid the tyranny of the rocket equation, but we can outwit tyranny!
-We do it by supplying external power while in flight.
+- As an example, chemical-combustion rockets are stuck with the tyranny of the rocket equation.
+They can’t avoid it, but we can outwit tyranny!
+We do it by sourcing external power while in flight.

 - Laws of Economics